 OpenAI has been at the forefront of AI research and innovation for years.
 The company primarily focuses on building generative AI products, which leverage massive amounts of data to train a system to produce text (ChatGPT), images (DALL-E) and audio (MuseNet).
 Looking ahead, OpenAI claims its research will eventually lead to artificial general intelligence, a currently hypothetical form of AI allowing a machine to learn and think like a human.
 Achieving AGI is a significant goal in the larger AI field, and has the potential to revolutionize various industries and aspects of life.

-Nature’s Fynd makes alternative meat and dairy products using Fy, fungi-derived protein that is created by fermenting a microbe first discovered in the geothermal hot springs in Yellowstone National Park’s supervolcano.
+Nature’s Fynd makes alternative meat and dairy products using Fy, a fungi-derived protein that is created by fermenting a microbe first discovered in the geothermal hot springs in Yellowstone National Park’s supervolcano.
 Once fermentation is complete, the biomass is harvested and processed to isolate the nutrient-packed protein, which can then be blended with other plant-based ingredients, flavorings and seasonings to create a range of food products, including dairy-free cream cheese and meatless breakfast patties.
 Nature’s Fynd claims its approach is more efficient and eco-friendly than traditional food production methods.

 Valo aims to transform the drug discovery and development process using AI.
-Its Opal Computational platform combines clinical data, tissue biology and machine learning to identify common diseases among a specific phenotype, genotype and other links, and then establishes the molecule design and clinical development.
+Its Opal computational platform combines clinical data, tissue biology and machine learning to identify common diseases among a specific phenotype, genotype and other links, and then establishes the molecule design and clinical development.
 The company claims its scientists have been able to use the platform to identify previously unknown associations between genetic markers and certain diseases across various neurodegenerative, oncology and cardiovascular diseases.

 Using proprietary 3D printing technology, robotics and advanced materials, ICON is changing the game of architectural manufacturing.
 The company has developed several 3D-printed structures, from standalone homes to entire neighborhoods.
 The company also partnered with NASA to construct the world’s first 3D-printed rocket launch pad, and later entered into a $57.2 million contract with the government agency to research and develop space-based construction systems in preparation for expeditions to the moon, Mars and beyond.